 According to Oscar Wilde, the Protestant Cemetery - also known as the Non-Catholic Cemetery - was the most sacred space in the Eternal City.
-The area surrounding the Pyramid of Cestius was originally an open field; because of its location outside of the city walls, it was used for the burials of non-Catholics and foreigners who had died in Rome.
+The area surrounding the Pyramid of Cestius was originally an open field, and was subsequently used for the burials of non-Catholics and foreigners who had died in Rome.
 As you walk among the tombs you’ll see gravestones written not only in English and German, but even in Arabic and Hebrew.

 You’ll also hear some of the deeply moving stories of the people buried here, including two of the great Romantic poets.
 John Keats was only twenty-five when he died of tuberculosis in 1821, but he had already written some of the most beautiful poetry in the English language.
 His grave is located in the oldest part of the cemetery, which is overlooked by the Pyramid of Cestius.
 This vast marble pyramid is even older than the Colosseum, having been built around 18 BC as a tomb for a wealthy Roman nobleman.

 In the company of your personal guide, you’ll then explore the labyrinth of tombs on the hillside.
 It is here that you’ll find the grave of the poet Percy Bysshe Shelley, who once said of the cemetery that “It might make one in love with death, to be buried in so sweet a place”.
 Your guide will also show you the famous “weeping angel” grave, and tell you about the lives and deaths behind some of these tombstones.

 Many are surprised by the beauty of the cemetery, a place which moves and inspires due to its tranquil atmosphere and scenic location, in the shadow of the pyramid and the Aurelian Walls.